melocoi/_awed/README.md

 The AMPLITUDE is how much, or little, of the signal is preserved in the discombobulation.

-There is very little control over this part, I find that in practice, for me, less is more.
+There is very little control over this part.
+There is also the potential for feedback when the AMPLITUDE is high. and the TIME is long.
+This has the potential to be desirable or undesirable.
+I find that in practice, for me, less is more.
 It is something to be done occaisionally to introduce glitches.
 Or as a way to erase everything.

 .................................................................................